The difference between gram-positive and gram-negative bacteria is mainly due to the following factors like:

 - Both reproduce asexually through Binary fission.

-- Gram-positive and gram-negative bacteria reproduce sexually through transformation, conjugation and transduction.
+- Both reproduce sexually through transformation, conjugation and transduction.

-In this context, we have discussed the many differences in the properties like staining and structural properties between the gram-positive and gram-negative bacteria.
+In this context, we have discussed the differences in the properties like staining and structural properties between the gram-positive and gram-negative bacteria.

 This content also gives the idea of the difference in staining properties and the reasons for the appearance of violet and pink colour in of a bacterial cell.

-Therefore we can conclude that both the groups of bacteria are structurally and functionally different due to their cell wall difference but also have some similarities as they in the group of bacteria.
+Therefore, we can conclude that both the groups of bacteria are structurally and functionally different due to their cell wall differences, but also have some similarities as they are in the group of bacteria.